EUROPE, US & CANADA SHIPPING AVAILABLE

 The higher resolution file is designed to be played back or edited on your computer, while the .THM file is designed to work with your mobile device.

-Please make sure you have downloaded the 'Drift Connect App' as our 'Drift App' is only compatible with Ghost and Ghost-S, and 'Drift Life' is compatible with the Compass only.
-Please make sure all other apps on your phone are closed down.
+Please make sure you have downloaded the 'Drift Life' app as our 'Drift App' is only compatible with Ghost and Ghost-S. Please make sure all other apps on your phone are closed down.
 The wireless connectivity range is up to 90m with a clear line of sight, and within this you shouldn't expect to experience any stability troubles.
 Please note the WiFi and the RC1-1 function should not be used at the same time.

 'Rolling shutter' or 'Jelly' effect is usually due to the way that the camera is mounted.
 If the camera is mounted to a vibrating piece of bodywork or mount, you are likely to see a wobble in your video.
 Usually having the camera as close to the surface of the bodywork as possible will reduce this.
 Adding a rubber shim between a clamp mount (eg. handlebar mount) and the mounting surface can help to lessen vibration.
 Please also try relocating your camera to an area where there is less vibration for improved image quality.